Skip to content

 Decolonising Peace Education in Africa

-Additional Funding Based on DEPA interest
+Projects With Additional Funding Based on DEPA Interest

-Global Inequality and Climate Change
+Global Inequality and Climate Change (GICC)

-The project aims to address relationships between humans and the climate crisis in the light of global inequalities created by colonial legacies.
+The project aimed to address relationships between humans and the climate crisis in the light of global inequalities created by colonial legacies.
 The GA is working as a partner to co-produce and pilot KS3 teaching materials and to present teacher CPD courses.

 Embedding and Enabling Creative Economy in Marginalised Societies: Creative Skills for Peace